PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Underdark/The Shadow's Cradle.md

 *Determination*
 > I must understand this gift, this curse.
 I must find my own path, forge my own destiny.
 For I am no longer just a soldier, no longer just a tool.
 He shed from me my prison of blood and flesh and made me anew.
 I am Woe, and I will not be controlled.

-*Golden Chains*
+*Purpose*
 > The orders barked, the battles fought, the endless cycle of war.
 Was that truly purpose?
 Or just another form of slavery?

 *Greater Good*
 > Was it truly for the greater good, or was it just blind obedience to a flawed system?

 *You killed them*
-> Making the choice to sacrifice another isn't noble or just or good.
-Its murder.
+> Choosing to sacrifice another man isn't an act of valor or righteousness.
+It is a shadowed deed, veiled in the guise of necessity, yet it remains nothing less than murder.